|

 much of a cult classic Machete will be.
 (Hope there are some

-awesome kills.)
-He looks a liiittle bit oh-shit terrified here (its in
+just awesome kills.)
+He looks a liiittle bit oh-shit terrified here

-as the last 'man' standing.
+'man' standing.
 I liked her in Repo Man.
-Plus,
+Plus, the girl was

 and Cameron Diaz, and